mengbinhao/jack-note/docs/english/NPR.md

   - proportional adj/n
   - casualty n
   - de-escalate v | escalate
-  - negotiate vi/vt | negotiator n
+  - negotiate vi/vt | negotiator n | negotiation n

   > so he goes back and forth
   > and that's pretty much what has been happening for the past few weeks